liamg/peridot/README.md

 Allows the templating of any configuration file to provide automatic tweaking of configuration on apply.

-If you struggle with maintaining your dotfiles in one big git repository and/or sharing them across multiple machines, Peridot is for you.
+If you struggle with maintaining your dotfiles, sharing them across multiple machines, and/or tweaking configurations for different machine setups, Peridot is for you.

 ## Documentation